WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/did-fee-market-using-micropayments.md

 Interrogating a public blockchain allows a user to find, reference, revoke or update a DID.
 Only the user possessing the cryptographic material to a DID can make state changes and prove ownership.
-Services that implement DID infrastructure allow users to be the source of truth for their online identity, removing ownership from third parties or other central authorities.
+Services that implement DID infrastructure move ownership of idenfiers from third parties to individuals, thereby allowing people ownership of their digital identifiers.

 Earners
 =======